 In the current economic climate, applications for Hardship Relief can only be considered in exceptional circumstances.

 Each case is considered on its own merits, you must make a written request and submit copies of your last two years audited accounts.
-Please contact us for further details.
+Please contact our Council Tax team for further details.

 Partly Occupied Property Relief

 We have the power to issue a request to the Valuation Officer to provide a certificate apportioning the rateable value of a property which is partly occupied 'for a short time only' and which is incapable of being split by the Valuation Office Agency.

 The effect of the apportioned values enables a reduction of 100% to be made against the rateable value of the un-occupied part for the first three months for a non industrial property, or six months in the case of an industrial property.
 Following this period the unoccupied charge is raised.